IkarosKappler/plotboilerplate/README.md

   pb.add(line);
 });
 ```

+For a guide of how to [Getting Started click here](https://github.com/IkarosKappler/plotboilerplate/blob/master/Getting-Started.md "Getting Started click here.").

 A full working demo repository about the [Usage with Typescript is here](https://github.com/IkarosKappler/plotboilerplate-typescript-example "usage with Typescript is here").